Google Page Creator

 Google Page Creator was a website creation and hosting service by Google launched in beta in 2006.
 It was a tool for basic website design, requiring no HTML or CSS knowledge.
 Users just had to login to their Gmail account and got 100MB of hosting space and a Gmail-derived domain name and the service was completely free.

 In September 2008, Google announced that it would not accept new sign-ups to Page Creator, instead encouraging users to use Google Sites.
 The service was shut down in 2009, whilst existing published pages migrated to Google Sites.

-The Page Creator Beta was a good site for non-professionals looking for an easy way to host and publish their pages.
-However, it had pretty basic features such as templates and HTML editing, but not tools such as message boards, chats, or blogs.
+The Page Creator Beta allowed non-professionals a way to host and publish their pages.
+However, it was limited to basic features such as templates and HTML editing, rather than tools such as message boards, chats, or blogs.

-One of the more famous use cases of the service was levarburton.com.